chainflip-io/chainflip-backend/api/bin/chainflip-lp/README.md

 Parameters:

-- Ingress asset as a camel-case string, eg "Eth" or "Dot"
+- Source asset as a camel-case string, eg "Eth" or "Dot"

 Return: